naruthk/naruth.com-2018/src/posts/interview-questions/interview-questions.md

 title: "Interview Questions"
 date: "2018-09-08T18:02:26.284Z"
 path: "/interview-questions"
-excerpt: "Fresh out of university.
-I've been applying for jobs at many companies.
-Here are the list of interview questions I've kept for record."
+excerpt: "I've been applying for jobs at many companies ever since I graduated in June 2018.
+I am maintaing a list of interview questions (not all) I've been asked in the past."
 featuredImage: "./paper.jpeg"
 ---